AlexAdvent/landing-page/README.md

-# Django Restframework Authentication REST API.
+# Landing Page From Bootstrap.

-This repository is the of Assignment.
+This repository is part the of Assignment.

-REST api for the User Sign up, Login, update password, forgot password, forgot, reset password, Email Validation with custom user model.

-## Documentation
-Complete documentation is available at [https://documenter.getpostman.com/view/23896226/2s8YmGV6GA](https://documenter.getpostman.com/view/23896226/2s8YmGV6GA) or in documentation folder.